duanbing/WAVM/Gas.md

 ```

 `dummy_func` will never be called.
-`used` attribute makes sure the compiler will not eliminate the unused function while optimizing. and we can mangle the name `add_gas` and `dummy_func` dynamically before developer
+`used` attribute makes sure the compiler will not eliminate the unused function while optimizing. and we can mangle the name `add_gas` and `dummy_func` dynamically before developer call it.
-will call it.
 if `add_gas` was mangled, make sure the instrisic function being changed correspondingly.

 * compile c/c++ to wasm:  we can use [emscripten](https://emscripten.org/docs/introducing_emscripten/index.html) to compile the c/c++ source file to wasm format.